Typos in Kindle ebooks really annoy readers

 I was a bit surprised, though.
 This particular book has been published for quite some time.

 But I was somewhat relieved as well because this book is nearly 170,00 words long.
 So three typos are not so bad in a book that long.
 Even though I had worked extremely hard to make sure it was perfect and free of typos.

 But for KDP to let me know means that they are getting very serious about improving the quality of Kindle ebooks in general.

-It was interesting to note in their email though that they state that readers had reported the errors.
+It was interesting to note in its email though that it state that readers had reported the errors.

 I’m not sure how this works, as killing typos in any way is good news, but why rely on readers?

 For some time, KDP has had a spell checker that analyses any new manuscript that is uploaded to KDP and notifies of any possible spelling errors or typos before publication.

 But to add contextual correction would be a big plus, and it is something that other online publishers should consider adding.

 Is there a better way to catch typos in ebooks?